Lesson video

 So very well done if you got those right.

-And now, the final task of the lesson.
+Amazing work everyone, now the final task of the lesson.

-So Armitage says that reading different biographies of someone would give you a different opinion of that person.
+So, Armitage says, that reading different biographies of someone would give you a different opinion of that person.

-So what I'd like you to do is think about how different people might describe you.
+So what I'd like you to do, is think about how different people might describe you.

-So for example, your teacher, your parent, your best friend, your grandparent, your cousin, or your sports coach.
+So for example, your teacher, your parent, your best friend, your grandparent, your cousin or your sports coach.

-Then I'd like you to write down things you think each person would say to describe you as a quotation.
+Then I'd like you to write down things you think each person would say to describe you, as a quotation.

 Then arrange your writing into a poem, with each quotation being a line of the poem, and tweaking the language to add in repetition or rhyme.

-So her initial quotations were, she thought her teacher would say, "Sofia's a conscientious student who likes to get things right."
-Her parent would say, "Sofia's very independent and likes to do her own thing."
-Her best friend would say, "Sophia's a bit kooky and weird.
+So, her initial quotations were, she thought her teacher would say, "Sophia's a conscientious student who likes to get things right.

 "She's conscientious and always right, always right.